xh3210578/bee-docs/docs/getting-started/install.md

 ## Fund Your Bee

-In order to deploy it's chequebook, your Bee needs gBZZ and gETH.
+In order to deploy it's chequebook and interact with the swarm, your Bee needs gBZZ and gETH.

 First, find out your Ethereum address.